 - Support to the district-wide implementation of The Leader in Me, Tribes, and the Olweus program.
-Capacity now exists to deliver these programs by district staff. - Assistant Superintendents working with schools will be collecting and sharing a comprehensive list of successful practices from schools that support the district plan goal "develop and implement strategies that promote student citizenship, health and creativity."
-System support for new practices or programs will then be developed and implemented. - Support of programs that provide opportunities for students to engage with the greater community: - Work Experience - Registered Apprenticeship Programs (RAP) - Skill Center programming at high schools - o Careers the Next Generation - Staff in Leadership Services and Special Education received training in Mental Health First Aid.
+Capacity now exists to deliver these programs by district staff. - Assistant Superintendents working with schools will be collecting and sharing a comprehensive list of successful practices from schools that support the core strategy.
+System support for new practices or programs will then be developed and implemented. - Support of programs that provide opportunities for students to engage with the greater community: - Work Experience - o Registered Apprenticeship Programs (RAP) - Skill Center programming at high schools - Careers the Next Generation - Staff in Leadership Services and Special Education received training in Mental Health First Aid.